ChrisSantosLang/redscience/docs/source/releases/stats.rst

    .. figure:: images/LearningCurve.png

+   Shown as of :doc:`corp` (to show the evolution of the page).
-   (but the title is “Recorded Tic-Tac-Toe”, and Rating is the only score option until version 1.6, the “Profile Selected Players” button (fa-bar-chart) does not display until version 1.6, and “Show Game Tree” buttons (fa-sitemap) do not show until version 1.10)
+   The “Profile Selected Players” button (fa-bar-chart) and score options other than "Rating" apear in :doc:`educated`, and “Show Game Tree” buttons (fa-sitemap) show only for members of a Team or Corp (:doc:`team`)

 * The player combobox offers all players.
 If the selected game is not available for the new player, then select the first game